 Where we stayed

 The cabin is in a fantastic location with walks right from the door, and it’s about half an hour in the car to Pitlochry, where you can jump on the A9 and easily access all the delights that Perthshire has to offer.
 We really loved our stay here: it was so spacious, with absolutely everything we needed.
 I especially enjoyed watching the birds on the bird feeder outside the kitchen window while I was having my cup of tea in the morning – but sadly we weren’t visited by the red squirrel mentioned in the guest book.
-Sadly the weather was a bit too wet and wild for us to be tempted out into the hot tub!
+The weather was a bit too wet and wild for us to be tempted out into the hot tub!

 Dog friendly rating – 4/5.
 This was perfect for the dogs – the living area was so roomy that it felt just like home, and we weren’t constantly tripping over the dogs as we all had enough space.
 A small porch area/boot room by the front door was great for wiping muddy paws after a walk.
 I’ve just knocked a point off as the garden isn’t enclosed, so you’ll have to accompany your dog outside for their toilet breaks.